acidb/mobiscroll-docs/docs/angular/eventcalendar/timeline.md

 ### Configuring Zoom Levels

 Zoom levels are set up in the [zoomLevels](#view-timeline-zoomLevels) property of the timeline view.
-Each zoom level can have its own settings for customizing the timeline's layout and behavior.
+Each zoom level can have its own options for customizing the timeline's layout and behavior.
 You can specify a zoom level using number or string-based keys, and the corresponding view options will be applied.

-### Available Settings
+### Available options

 - [type](#view-timeline-type)
 - [size](#view-timeline-size)